UK records biggest daily jump of Omicron cases | www.lokmattimes.com

 UK records biggest daily jump of Omicron cases

-London, Dec 20 Another 12,133 Omicron cases have been recorded in the UK, the biggest daily increase since ...
+Another 12,133 Omicron cases have been recorded in Britain, the biggest daily increase since the COVID-19 variant was detected in the country, taking the total Omicron cases found in the country to 37,101, the UK Health Security Agency (UKHSA) said Sunday.

-London, Dec 20 Another 12,133 Omicron cases have been recorded in the UK, the biggest daily increase since the Covid-19 variant was detected in the country, taking the total Omicron cases found in the country to 37,101, the UK Health Security Agency (UKHSA) has said.
+Another 12,133 Omicron cases have been recorded in Britain, the biggest daily increase since the COVID-19 variant was detected in the country, taking the total Omicron cases found in the country to 37,101, the UK Health Security Agency (UKHSA) said Sunday.

-Meanwhile, the UK reported 82,886 new coronavirus cases, bringing the total number of coronavirus cases in the country to 11,361,387, Xinhua news agency reported, citing the official figures released on Sunday.
+Meanwhile, Britain reported 82,886 coronavirus cases in the latest 24-hour period, bringing the total number of coronavirus cases in the country to 11,361,387, according to official figures released Sunday.

 The number of confirmed cases is down again on Saturday's figure of 90,418.
 However, figures are generally lower over the weekend.
-On Friday, the UK reported a record high of 93,045 confirmed cases.
+On Friday, Britain reported a record high of 93,045 confirmed cases.

 The country registered a further 45 coronavirus-related deaths.
-The total number of coronavirus-related deaths in the UK now stands at 147,218, with 7,611 Covid-19 patients still in hospital.
+The total number of coronavirus-related deaths in Britain now stands at 147,218, with 7,611 COVID-19 patients still in the hospital.

 The latest figures came as British Health Secretary Sajid Javid said the new variant is spreading "very, very quickly", even more so than the figures suggest.